Press Button>>>>>>>

 Searches have revealed there is in modern times a small village named Norden, within the wider township of Rochdale.
 Although the village was originally called Naden, it was renamed Norden in 1861 after the village Church of St. Pauls of the same name.
 It seems the locals decided on the nod of the then lord of the manor Thomas Dearden that the old name of Naden, should instead be changed to Norden.
 Also, in 1861 the area known as Black Pits was also named Norden.
 Clearly a name preferred to St Paul’s Black Pits.
 The name could have been adapted from Naden or from the Old English, Noedre Dene which translates as Snake Valley.
 There seems to be no other reason to change the ancient name of Naden which had existed since 1107.

-Note: - The names of landowners mentioned above for the place of Naden/Norden from the 11th -19th century confirms that these places are not the same location as the place name Norden which features in the dowry of Cicely, granddaughter of the 3rd Baron de Massey!
+The names of landowners mentioned above for the places Naden/Norden/Norton/Nortune/Nordon, from the 11th -19th century, confirms these places are not the same location as the place name Norden which features in the dowry of Cicely, granddaughter of the 3rd Baron de Massey!
 GL

 The only other town found local to Dunham Massey in similarity of name is the township of "Northenden", (3 syllables), which had been vested by Ranulfus with the Barons Massey by Domesday in 1086, so it can be assumed this is the place mentioned, which the locals call "Northern", (two syllables rather than 3) which is not dissimilar phonetically to "Norden" found in Cicely's dowry received from her Aunt Sibil daughter of the 3rd baron de Massey.
-The other half of Northenden not held by Sibil/Cicely; ie the “Church of Northenden & feudal land rights” was held by the Abbey of St. Werburgh following a grant by Ranulfus in 1119 after the conquest.
-Interestingly, Northenden appears in the Domesday book of Lancashire in 1086, despite being bounded by the River Mersey, which separates it from Lancashire. (vol 3 p604).
-In Leycester’s history of the Barons of Dunham Massey, he neatly lists each of the six Barons named Hamon de Massey along with the name of their spouse & names their issue or offspring!
+The other half of Northenden, (see above) not held by Sibil/Cicely; ie the “Church of Northenden”, was held by the Abbey of St. Werburgh following a grant by Ranulfus in 1119 after the conquest.
+In Leycester’s history of the Barons of Dunham Massey, he neatly lists the six Barons named Hamon de Massey along with the name of his spouse & names their issue or offspring!
 The first name would be the heir, called Hamon, then any sons & daughters.
 As far as the 3rd Baron is concerned, he was married to Agatha de Theray and had a son and heir Hamon, Robert (Bowden), John, Agnes (half of Bollington in free marriage), Sibil (gave to Cicely her niece half the town of Norden), Cicely (all the land in Alrctunstall and Sunderland), and another not mentioned (possibly Isabelle), but who had married, also Agatha who married.

 At least 2 generations/2 baronies are missing in the 12th century - The dates do not add up!
 GL